-- The FY2018 Budget for the Fugitive Division represents a continuation of FY2017 service levels. - During FY2015, due to decreased paper delivery by the Sheriff's Civil Division and in order to regain efficiency of having papers served by the geographically closest law enforcement agency, Sheriff Civil papers from the District and County Clerk Offices were transferred to the Constable Offices.
+- As part of the FY2019 budget, one (1) Clerk III, Grade 7 was moved from the Civil Division. - During FY2015, due to decreased paper delivery by the Sheriff's Civil Division and in order to regain efficiency of having papers served by the geographically closest law enforcement agency, Sheriff Civil papers from the District and County Clerk Offices were transferred to the Constable Offices.
 For the Sheriff's Civil Section, Commissioners Court approved the deletion of one (1) Deputy III, Grade 68, one (1) Clerk III, Grade 7, three (3) Clerk II, Grade 6, and the transfer of seventeen (17) Deputy I positions to the Bailiff Division (Court Order 2015-0794). - The FY2013 Budget for the Civil Division includes the addition of one Clerk II.